Here are 5 reasons why adventures are good for you:

 3. Adventures are good for your heart

-When the longest-‐running study on cardiovascular disease says going travelling can help reduce the risk of heart disease, you take note.
+When the longest-‐running study on cardiovascular disease says going traveling can help reduce the risk of heart disease, you take note.
 The Framingham Heart Study found that males who didn’t take a single trip – whether international or domestic – over a number of years were 30% more likely to be struck down by a heart attack than those who made time for holidays.
-The moral of the story?
-Listen to your heart and venture out.
+The moral of the story is?
+Listen to your heart and be adventurous!